xuxerxux/xuxblog/Readme.md

-## this is just a sample project repostory.
+## this is just a sample project .

 hello world!
 I feel alive!